 Miscanthus growers can take advantage of the inclusion of permanent crops in the Sustainable Farming Incentive (SFI) scheme.
-Applications for this opportunity became available in September 2023, with payments anticipated to commence later in the current year.
+The application window is now open, with payments anticipated to commence later in the current year.

 In June DEFRA announced 23 on-farm SFI ‘Actions’ that farmers can get involved in.
 Most of these actions are already Countryside Stewardship Scheme options, with a handful of new ones introduced.
 However, the devil is in the details for payments relating to Miscanthus.